What Leaders Actually Want

 I'm an ICF-accredited coach and professional Scrum Master (PSM I) with over six years' experience coaching software development teams under pressure,

 What I see consistently is this: teams aren’t struggling because of a lack of skill or effort.
-They’re dealing with unclear priorities, shifting demands, and ways of working that no longer support delivery—creating friction, even in capable teams.
+They’re dealing with unclear priorities, shifting demands, and ways of working that no longer support valuable delivery - creating friction, even in capable teams.

 • clarify priorities and expectations